nubarium/Biometric-SDK-Web/README.md

       until: 10000   // wait for 10 seconds to hide the image }
   },
-  autorate: true //Automatic rotate the image to return a landscape image.
+  autorotate: true, //Automatic rotate the image to return a landscape image.
   antispoofing: {     // Default values
     enabled: true,
     level: 3